EYFS Vision Statement

-At St Marys Catholic Primary Academy, we understand that the Early Years Foundation Stage is crucial in securing solid foundations for our children and prepares them for the next stage of their education.
+At St Marys Catholic Primary Academy we understand that the Early Years Foundation Stage is crucial in securing solid foundations for our children and prepares them for the next stage of their education.
 The curriculum in Early Years is designed to provide a broad and balanced education that meets the needs of all pupils.
 We base our teaching and learning on ‘Development Matters’ and use children’s prior knowledge and interests to plan fun, stimulating activities to support their development across the seven areas of learning;

 Throughout all of these areas of learning and at the heart of our EYFS are the “Characteristics of Effective Learning”

 We strive to develop these key characteristics of ‘Playing and Learning’, ‘Active Learning’ and ‘Thinking Critically’ in order to give the children the skills that they will continue to draw upon throughout their development.

 All of the crucial skills, knowledge and vocabulary that we teach are presented to the children throughout the year gradually, building on prior skill, knowledge and understanding.
 Observations of and interactions with children ensure that children’s individual interests are captured and developed through challenging and engaging continuous and enhanced provision

 Our learning environment, both indoors and outdoors are adapted when needed to meet the differing and developing needs of the children in our care.
 We aim to ensure that these areas are always stimulating and exciting and that, importantly, they are accessible to and challenge all children, regardless of where they are on their developmental journey.
 The environments are developed to promote independence within our children and allow them to access the curriculum independently and confidently with the necessary level of support and challenge.